 The annual review process for a phase transfer should take place in the Autumn term before the phase transfer deadline to allow plenty of time for planning and consideration of new provisions, it’s important the Annual Review meeting also takes place during this term.

 After the Annual Review meeting the LA has 4 weeks to confirm the amended provision for the Phase Transfer.
 Parents/young people have the opportunity to comment on the proposed amendment.
+Read our blog on annual reviews here!

 The LA then has a further 8 weeks to finalise the amended EHCP.